What you will study

 For English, you could study

-Voices and texts (A150), which explores language use from various academic perspectives, including creative writing and English language studies. undergraduate.qualification.pathways.Q30-6,module,A150,,1
+Voices and texts (A150) (now discontinued), which explores language use from various academic perspectives, including creative writing and English language studies. undergraduate.qualification.pathways.Q30-6,module,A150,,1

 English for academic purposes online (L185) undergraduate.qualification.pathways.Q30-6,module,L185,,1 .